Nuvolect/DeepDive-Android/README.md

 * Contact <a href="https://nuvolect.com/contact.htm" >Nuvolect LLC</a> for a less restrictive commercial license if you would like to use the software without the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GPLv3</a> restrictions.

-## Contributing Bug Reports
+## Contributing, Bug Reports
-We use GitHub for bug tracking.
+* We use GitHub for bug tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked.
 <https://github.com/Nuvolect/DeepDive-Android/issues>
+* Want to contribute?
+By all means, dive in!
+See CONGRIBUTING.md.
+The UI could use some help with Angular and other web skills.
+The Lucene search engine is great but we are not using all it can do.
+Are you into Android security?
+Help us expose vulnerabilities and exploitations.

 ## Support
 * For troubleshooting and support information, please visit the wiki. <https://github.com/teamnuvolect/DeepDive-Android/wiki>